fm4se/exercises/README.md

-# Formal Methods for Software Engineering Exercises with autograding
+# FM4SE Exercises with Autograding

 This repository contains the exercises for the *Formal Methods for Software Engineering* course at the Bauhaus-Universität Weimar.
 Each submodule contains a different exercise.
 The following Table lists the exercises, corresponding submodule, and the original repository.